Man United 1-1 Bournemouth: Red mist galore at Old Trafford

 [ MORE: Full lineups, stats, box score ]

-Late on United pushed hard for the winner but despite losing Mings, youngster Bailly Cargill came on for Bournemouth and helped Eddie Howe‘s grind out a magnificent point on the road.
+Late on United pushed hard for the winner but despite losing Mings, youngster Baily Cargill came on for Bournemouth and helped Eddie Howe‘s grind out a magnificent point on the road.

 More frustration for Mourinho.